oanyabwile/terraform-enterprise-pipeline/README.md

 - `push` to `main`
 - `pull_request` to `main`
+- manual `workflow_dispatch`

-CI performs:
+CI performs **read-only validation**:

 - `terraform init`
 - `terraform fmt -check`
 - `terraform validate`
 - `terraform plan`

-Purpose:
+### Purpose

 - Catch formatting, syntax, and logic issues early
+- Validate Terraform execution using OIDC-based credentials
-- Ensure infrastructure changes are reviewed before apply
+- Ensure infrastructure changes are reviewed before any apply stage
-- Prevent broken Terraform from reaching production
+- Prove secure identity federation between GitHub Actions and AWS

 ---

-### Controlled Apply (Manual Approval)

-- Terraform **apply is not automatic**
-- Apply is triggered **only via `workflow_dispatch`**
-- Production apply is gated behind a **GitHub Environment**
-- Environment approval can require manual reviewers

-This prevents:

-- Accidental production changes
-- Unreviewed destructive actions
+## Apply Strategy (Intentionally Out of Scope)

+This repository **does not perform `terraform apply`**.

+Its purpose is to validate:

+- GitHub Actions → AWS OIDC authentication
-- CI pipelines from auto-applying infrastructure changes
+- Secure Terraform execution in CI
+- Workflow structure suitable for enterprise environments

+Production applies, environment gating, and approval workflows are expected to exist in **downstream infrastructure repositories** that consume this CI/CD pattern.

+This separation mirrors real-world platform engineering practices, where CI/CD pipelines are centralized and reused across multiple infrastructure projects.

 ---